Lucky the Banker mascotLTB

 Series 79 practice questionmediumAccretion/Dilution Analysis

-An acquirer with a P/E ratio of 20x acquires a target with a P/E ratio of 12x in an all-stock transaction.
+An acquirer with a P/E ratio of 20x acquires a target with a P/E ratio of 12x in an all-stock transaction at the target's unaffected market value, with no control premium.
 Ignoring synergies, the deal is most likely:

 1. ADilutive to the acquirer's EPS